Martined27/wallFramework/README.md

 * Appium Studio (for inspecting elements)
 * OpenCV4Nodejs

-Composed of 10 automated TC to demo the solution approach to the highlighted differences between mobile automation and dev's prior knowledge of web automation.
+Composed of 10 automated TC to demo the solution approach of experimenting the differences between mobile automation and dev's prior knowledge of web automation.
+(WIP)

 Configurations needed:

 ### In order to run the project correctly you'll need to install few things: